 Whilst plotting his next career path, Bowie kept his ‘end in’ so to speak, by running an ‘Arts Lab’ at a pub in Beckenham high street called ‘The Three Tunns’ – where he would perform his music, whilst encouraging the attendees to present their own music, poetry and literature – via sort of ‘open mike’ sessions.

-Very soon, Bowie had the run of Haddon Hall – and its ambience and atmosphere clearly had an influence on his song writing and direction – and now with new management, he started to get his foot back on the ‘music’ ladder, with the release of the (heavy rock) album ‘The Man Who Sold The World’ – which didn’t set the world on fire, but did reignite his profile.
+Very soon, Bowie had the run of Haddon Hall – and its ambience and atmosphere clearly had an influence on his song writing and direction – and now with new management, he started to get his foot back on the ‘music’ ladder, with the release of the (heavy rock) album ‘The Man Who Sold The World’ – which didn’t set the world on fire, but did revive his profile.

-He started to put a band together by recruiting 3 musicians from Hull, namely Mick Ronson-guitar / Woody Woodmansey-drums / Trevor Bolder-bass, who all moved into Haddon Hall with Bowie where they were able to rehearse together 24/7 each and every day.
+He started to put a band together by recruiting 3 musicians from Hull, namely Mick Ronson-guitar / Woody Woodmansey-drums / Trevor Bolder-bass, who all moved into Haddon Hall with Bowie, where they were able to rehearse together 24/7 each and every day.

-The lighter (and brilliant) album “Hunky Dory” was released in Dec 1971, and was well received, enabling Bowie and his band to start gigging regularly, showcasing his new material.
+The lighter (and brilliant) next album “Hunky Dory” was released in Dec 1971, and was well received, enabling Bowie and his band to start gigging regularly, showcasing his new material.

-It was at this time that Bowie decided a change of image was necessary to draw attention to himself and raise the profile of his music – and so he invited a local hairdresser from a salon in Beckenham High St, down to Haddon Hall to chop his locks off and completely re-style his hair – and that is how the iconic ‘Ziggy Stardust’ image evolved.
+It was at this time that Bowie decided a change of image was necessary to draw attention to himself and raise the profile of his music – and so he invited a local hairdresser from a salon in Beckenham High St, down to Haddon Hall to chop his locks off and completely re-style his hair – and that is how the iconic ‘Ziggy Stardust’ image came to be.